 The MDA is also reaching key milestones in fiscal 2017 for the European Phased Adaptive Approach, which is the US contribution to NATO's ballistic missile defense meant to counter threats emanating from the Middle East.
 The first phase was deployed in 2011 — an AN/TPY-2 radar placed in Turkey.

 The second phase, setting up an Aegis Ashore system in Romania, reached a "technical capability declaration" in December 2015 and is expected to reach operational capability this summer.

-The third phase, building another Aegis Ashore in Poland, will need $630 million in fiscal 2017 to reach a similar technical capability declaration in fiscal 2018.
+The third phase, building another Aegis Ashore in Poland, will need $630 million in fiscal 2017 in order to reach a similar technical capability declaration in fiscal 2018.

 One area of the MDA budget where the agency took risk was in interceptor procurement, Syring said, particularly with the Terminal High Altitude Area Defense (THAAD) system and Aegis.